speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 fsc-selectbestrun.sh
 ```

-Now run multiple models by modifying the $PREFIX.tpl and $PREFIX.est files and also rename the SFS to ${PREFIX}_jointDAFpop1_0.txt.
+Now modify the $PREFIX.tpl and $PREFIX.est files to specify different models and also rename the SFS to ${PREFIX}_jointDAFpop1_0.txt.
+Then run fastsimcoal2 for all models to see which one shows the best fit to the observed SFS.

 <details><summary>Click here to see a possible solution.</summary>
 <p>